jaymoneyjay/language-identification/README.md

 predict_sentence(sample_string_eng, model)	# -> "eng"
 ```

 * Generate a custom dataset from a csv file and use the method **test_dataset(dataset, model)** to test the accuracy of the model over the specified dataset.
-The csv file is expected to have the format ['index', 'lang', 'text'].

 ```python
 custom_dataset = CustomDataset("sample.csv", vocab)